Remote Work for Staff and Part Time Employees

 - A hybrid or remote work arrangement is not a right of employment, and the university retains the authority to modify or terminate any remote work arrangement at its discretion.

 - Each hybrid or remote work arrangement must be reviewed annually with regard to the effectiveness of the arrangement as well as the employee’s overall performance.

 - Any modifications to a hybrid or remote work arrangement must be documented.

 - At any time, the unit has the discretion to terminate the hybrid or remote work assignment and reassign the employee to work in-person.

 - A remote employee may request to return to in-person work; however, a unit may not be able to immediately provide a dedicated workspace based on the unit’s available on-campus space.

 - A remote employee should be given as much advance notice of the termination of the remote work arrangement as is reasonable under the circumstances, preferably at least two weeks.

 DefinitionsSenior Executive Officer(s): The president, a vice president, a chancellor, the provost, and the CEO of the Alumni Association.

-Remote Work: A work assignment that is performed in whole or in part at an off-campus location under this policy.
-Remote work does not include temporary (less than 90 days) or occasional off-campus work.
+Remote Work: A work assignment that is performed in whole at an off-campus location under this policy.
+Remote work does not include part time (less than 90 days) or occasional off-campus work.